Pieter Kooijmans: Early life and education

 Pieter Hendrik Kooijmans was born on 6 July 1933 in Heemstede in the Netherlands.
 His father was Johannes Kooijmans, an engineer and a member of the municipal council of Heemstede, and his mother was Alida Jonker.
 Kooijmans went to the secondary school Eerste Christelijk Lyceum in Haarlem, where he followed the gymnasium program in humanities.

-Kooijmans studied at the Free University Amsterdam from July 1951, majoring in Economics and Law, obtaining a Bachelor of Economics degree in June 1953 and an Bachelor of Laws degree in July 1954.
-He then worked as a student researcher before graduating with a Master of Economics degree in June 1957 and an Master of Laws degree in July 1958.
-Kooijmans worked as a researcher at the Free University Amsterdam from July 1958 until January 1960, and then as an associate professor of International law there from 1 January 1960 until 20 February 1964, when he earned a doctorate as an Doctor of Law in Constitutional law.
+Kooijmans studied at the Vrije Universiteit Amsterdam from July 1951, majoring in economics and law, obtaining a Bachelor of Economics degree in June 1953 and a Bachelor of Laws degree in July 1954.
+He then worked as a student researcher before graduating with a Master of Economics degree in June 1957 and a Master of Laws degree in July 1958.
+Kooijmans worked as a researcher at the VU from July 1958 until January 1962, earning his doctoral degree in international law with his dissertation The doctrine of the legal equality of states; an inquiry into the foundations of international law in 1964.

-In 1951, he started his studies economics and Dutch law at the Free University in Amsterdam.
-He received his candidate degree in economics (Bachelor of Economics) in 1955 and his master's degree in law (Master of Law) cum laude in 1957.
-He obtained his doctorate in constitutional law (Doctor of Law) with his dissertation The doctrine of the legal equality of states; an inquiry into the foundations of international law at the Free University in 1964.